8 Ways to Get More From Your Garmin Data With Companion Apps

 Let Us Give Credit Where It Is Due

-1. No Cross-Metric Correlation
+1. Cross-Metric Correlation

 Your Garmin watch tracks sleep quality, body battery, stress levels, HRV, training load, workout performance, and recovery time.
 These metrics are deeply interconnected.
 A bad night of sleep directly affects your body battery, which impacts your workout quality, which changes your training load, which influences your recovery needs.
+Our breakdown of why Garmin Connect charts are so hard to read dives into the specific UX problems.

 Garmin Connect shows each of these on separate screens.
 There is no way to see, for example, how your sleep score correlates with your next-day workout quality over the past three months.
 You cannot identify that your best interval sessions consistently happen after nights where your HRV is above a certain threshold.
 You cannot spot that your body battery drops unusually fast on days following strength training.

-What fills the gap: Gneta is built around cross-metric analysis.
+Where companion apps help: Gneta is built around cross-metric analysis.
 Its AI coaching looks at all your Garmin data in context, identifying patterns you would never spot by flipping between screens in Connect.
 Runalyze also offers solid correlation features for running-specific metrics.

-2. No AI-Powered Analysis
+2. AI-Powered Analysis

 Garmin Connect displays your data in charts and graphs.
 That is it.
 It does not interpret what the data means for your specific situation.
 Your training load ratio might be spiking into the danger zone, but Connect will not tell you what to do about it beyond a generic "Unproductive" training status label.